AliNordic/mqtt_over_wifi_nrf7002DK/README.md

-# MQTT over Wi-Fi on the nRF7002DK
+# MQTT over Wi-Fi on the nRF7002 DK

 This is a sample nRF Connect SDK application for the nRF7002 DK that demonistrate the use of the provisioning service and running MQTT over Wi-Fi.